Adrian Tomine: Optic Nerve

 Issues #1–4 included several stories each and were later collected in Sleepwalk and Other Stories.
 Issues #5–8 included one story each and were collected in Summer Blonde.

 Issues #9–11 were compiled into the critically praised 2007 graphic novel Shortcomings, a complete story arc in which Tomine explored Asian American racial issues directly.
+The novel was later adapted into a 2023 film directed and produced by Randall Park, from a screenplay written by Tomine.

 Killing and Dying

 In 2015, Tomine's graphic novel Killing and Dying, a collection of six short stories, was released to critical acclaim and became a New York Times Bestseller.
 It was named one of New York Magazine’s Top 10 Graphic Novels of the Year and one of NPR‘s Best Books of the Year, and was winner of The Story Prize’s Spotlight Award.
 Stories from the book were also honored with an Eisner Award for Best Short Story and excerpted in The Best American Comics anthology.
+Two stories from the collection, as well as one from Summer Blonde, were adapted into the 2021 French film Paris, 13th District.

 In its review of Killing and Dying, Wired magazine called Tomine “one of the most gifted graphic novelists of our time.”
 English author Zadie Smith praised the collection saying, “[Tomine] has more ideas in twenty panels than novelists have in a lifetime.”

 Comics artist Chris Ware said of the compilation: “As a serious cartoonist, one secretly hopes to create ‘That Book’: a book that can be passed to a literary-minded person who doesn’t normally read comics: one that doesn’t require any explanation or apology in advance and is developed enough in its attitude, humanity, and complexity that it speaks maturely for itself… Adrian Tomine‘s Killing and Dying may finally be That Book, and I’m amazed and heartened by it.”